-Glutamine is an amino acid that is produced by the body and also found in food.
+Glutamine is an amino acid which is produced by the body and also found in food.
 It is a building block of proteins and it performs many functions in the body.
 Our body requires about 20 essential and non-essential amino for building essential proteins.
-Glutamine is a non-essential amino acid that is naturally occurring in the body.
-It is the most abundant amino acid found in the blood and other body fluids.
+Glutamine is a non-essential amino acid that is naturally occurring in the body. it is the most abundant amino acid found in the blood and other body fluids.

 Generally, people produce sufficient amount of glutamine to meet their bodily needs.
 However, there are circumstances when the body does not produce enough glutamine and the need for glutamine is greater than the body’s ability to produce it.
 This could occur in case of illness or injury.
 When there is such a deficiency, there may be a need to take supplements of glutamine.
 Furthermore, there are even a few health benefits in increasing the intake of glutamine.

-Glutamine is found in many foods.
+It is found in many foods.
 It is generally higher in meat and animal products due to their high protein levels.
 However, some of the vegetarian food such as white rice and corn has a high level of glutamine content in their protein level.
-Since glutamine is an essential component of proteins, it is found in any food containing protein albeit in varying amounts.
+Since it is an essential component of proteins, it is found in any food containing protein albeit in varying amounts.
 Consuming a protein-rich diet would ensure that you are consuming sufficient amount of glutamine

 BENEFITS OF GLUTAMINE:

 Firstly, Glutamine contributes to the immune system of the body.
 It functions as a fuel source for white blood cells and certain intestinal cells.
 Glutamine is produced in the muscles and is trasported to other organs through blood.
 It helps in forming other chemicals in the body such as glucose and other amino acids.